jbequ5/SAGE-Enigma-Subnet/Subsystems/Solve.md

 Final fragment score = 0.6 × Base EFS + 0.4 × Refined Value-Added.

 This 60/40 split ensures fragments are judged on both immediate quality and predicted future impact, strongly discouraging piggybacking.

+Solve runs locally in every EM instance in the sage-core repository to keep instances lightweight and enable high parallelism.
+Only gated fragments are pushed to secure feed vaults for central processing by global Strategy and Intelligence in the sage-intelligence repository.

 ## 1. Fragment Creation and Atomization